Transforming customer service at Intuit and Influx

 Sourcing information in real time for agents

-‘With Slack, we were able to immediately shift all of our contact centres from the office to home and still provide our experts and agents the help that they needed, so they didn’t feel like they were alone,’ says Dracopoulos.
-‘So we’re empowering our experts, but also solving our customer problems.’
+“With Slack, we were able to immediately shift all of our contact centers from the office to home and still provide our experts and agents the help that they needed, so they didn’t feel like they were alone,” says Dracopoulos.
+“So we’re empowering our experts but also solving our customer problems.”

 Fostering quick collaboration and connection with huddles